Dearest World-Wide Family,

 In one word (and one word only) please describe the Sisters of Perpetual Indulgence.

-What is your full Guard name and when did you become fully professed?
+What is your full Brother name and when did you become fully professed?

 Knowing that some guards occasionally find putting on makeup challenging, do you do your own make up or does someone else do it for you?

-How many members The Order of the Flaming Sugarbakers are guards?
+How many members of The Order of the Zion Curtain Sisters are “Brothers”?

-How do you describe the role of a guard, in your own words?
+How do you describe the role of a Brother, in your own words?

-What is the best advice you can give to a member who has decided to follow the Guard path?
+What is the best advice you can give to a member who has decided to follow the Brother path?

-What is your personal mission as a Guard?
+What is your personal mission as a Brother?

 What are you currently most excited about?

-Besides the obvious, what do you think the difference is between Sisters and Guards?
+Besides the obvious, what do you think the difference is between Sisters and Brothers?